PattyHarris/react-task-tracker/README.md

 43. We don't want to call 'fetchTasks' inside 'useEffect' since you might want to use 'fetchTasks' elsewhere.
 So 'fetchTasks' is moved to it's own function and then useEffect is modified as shown:
 ```
 ```
+44. The 'await fetch' in the 'deleteTasks' is coded that way since we're not getting return value back.